-As a Technical Marketing Manager, also in business strategy and marketing, she owns technical storytelling around AEC technology for architecture, and communicates those stories through compelling presentations, marketing and sales content.
+As a Technical Marketing Manager, also in business strategy and marketing, she owned technical storytelling around AEC technology for architecture, and communicated those stories through compelling presentations, marketing and sales content.

-She conceptualizes new processes and strategies for integrating recently released or updated applications into existing workflows for AEC companies with a global reach and the highest-level requirements.
-As one of the most passionate BIM experts regarding Generative Design at Autodesk, Emily is driven to ensure innovative technology adoption and usher the AEC industry into the next generation of design technology.
+She conceptualized new processes and strategies for integrating recently released or updated applications into existing workflows for AEC companies with a global reach and the highest-level requirements.
+As one of the most passionate BIM experts regarding Generative Design at Autodesk, Emily has always been driven to ensure innovative technology adoption and usher the AEC industry into the next generation of design technology.

-These two positions are part of a promotion from a previous position at Autodesk as the as part of the Worldwide Field Operations Team at Autodesk, where Emily ensured customer success as a designated support specialist for several enterprise priority customers and provided mission-critical proactive and reactive technical support for all EP accounts, all while attending and speaking at FOMT industry events and engaging in Autodesk Foundation Employee Impact programs to engage our local community in making the world a better place.
+These two previous positions were part of a promotion from another position at Autodesk as the as part of the Worldwide Field Operations Team at Autodesk, where Emily ensured customer success as a designated support specialist for several enterprise priority customers and provided mission-critical proactive and reactive technical support for all EP accounts, all while attending and speaking at FOMT industry events and engaging in Autodesk Foundation Employee Impact programs to engage our local community in making the world a better place.

 Emily was previously employed by CBT Architects in downtown Boston as an Associate | Design Technologist.
 She provided executive leadership and mature judgment skills in team organization, introduced new employees to firm values, led IT orientation sessions and participated in the associate board to influence the direction of cbt culture.
 Emily conceptualized new processes and strategies for integrating applications into existing workflows in architectural departments such as workplace, hospitality, multifamily development and academic.
 She also provided marketing, branding and graphic support to the CIO for all IT initiatives and developed submissions for high-level speaking engagements such as the Innovation presentation for MicroCAD and Autodesk's The Future of Making Things: An Executive Briefing and Autodesk University 2016.
 She was recently a speaker on the SGH panel discussing innovation in technology and she was also a speaker at Autodesk University in Las Vegas on the emerging technology, FormIt.